The Role of GSA Schedules in Federal Contracting

 The General Services Administration, or GSA, is a central buying authority for the U.S. Federal government.
 It runs the Public Building Service (PBS) and the Federal Acquisition Service (FAS).

-To make Federal buying more efficient and less costly, GSA identified over 30 million commercial products and services that it regularly buys.
-GSA then divided all these commercial items into logical groupings, which they refer to as GSA schedules.
-In other words, GSA Schedules are groupings of like items that the federal agencies routinely buy.
+To make Federal buying more efficient and less costly, GSA identified over 30 million commercial products and services that agencies regularly buy.
+GSA developed a contract vehicle called the Multiple Award Schedule (MAS), which contains large categories and subcategories that house all these commercial items into logical groupings,

 What is a GSA Schedule Contract?